REGISTRATION OPEN FOR THE ACADEMIC YEAR 2016 - 17.

 VIEW THE APPLICATION TIMELINE HERE.

-The Entrance examination for the Academic Year 2013-14 is held at selected centres all over India and abroad.
+The Entrance examination for the Academic Year 2016-17 will be held at selected centres all over India and abroad.
 Click here to download the list of examination centres.
 Since the candidates come from institutions having varied curriculums in India and abroad, the CIRS Entrance examination is not based on any one curriculum but is designed to evaluate the candidate's past learning and the ability to learn in the future.

 The Entrance examination comprises of a one-hour paper in each subject: